CalebHarada/LTEpy/docs/index.rst

 LTEpy
 =======

 Hello!
-Welcome to the documentation for ``LTEpy``, a Python package for calculating and visualizing properties of a system in (local) thermodynamic equilibrium, or LTE.
+Welcome to the documentation for ``LTEpy``, a convenient Python package for calculating and visualizing properties of a system in (local) thermodynamic equilibrium, or LTE.

 ``LTEpy`` currently supports the following basic LTE calculations:
 * The Planck Function for black body radiation
 * The Maxwell Boltzmann Distribution
 * The Boltzmann Factors for an atom's energy levels